SU-Bolides/Course_2025_ros2/docs/Hardware/index.md

 ## 3. Connections and fudgeries

 The LiDAR is plugged in via USB to the Raspberry Pi, and so is the U2D2.
-This creates too much current draw at LiDAR startup, so the LiDAR is aditionally plugged in via a secondary USB A port jacked in to the main 5V bus.
+This creates too much current draw at LiDAR startup, so the LiDAR is additionally plugged in via a secondary USB A port jacked in to the main 5V bus.
 As I didn't have any spare USB A ports lying around, I took one from an old keyboard of mine, making the result very janky.
 It works, but should be handled carefully.

 The AX12-A is plugged in to the U2D2 to get commands, but is powered by a second cable, barely long enough to make the conneciton to the rear PCB.
 Once again, this works but should be handled with care, and probably replaced with a slightly longer cable.